 The dates for the 2021 course will be set shortly, but in the meantime if you are interestd to participate, please email me.

 "The workshop I attended two years ago was very useful, informative and educational, and it was also a golden opportunity to meet other editors.
 I would recommend it very highly."
 Prof Bernard M Y Cheung, Postgraduate Medical Journal

 Editors must ensure that their journals satisfy their owners, their authors, and their readers: however most editors are full-time scientists and clinicians and have had little formal training in the management of a journal.
 Despite this, they are expected to provide leadership and manage a complex and time-consuming system of quality control and journal development.
-This two-day course, now in its 22nd year, looks at the knowledge, skills and attitudes needed to run a successful publication.
+This two-day course, which has been held annually for over 10 years and trained almost 500 medical editors, looks at the knowledge, skills and attitudes needed to run a successful publication.

 The focus on the course is on strategies for developing a medical journal, paying special attention to:

 Throughout the course there is discussion of ethical behaviours (and problems) and how to ensure international standards are met.

 By the end of the course participants will be able to…

 1. understand the roles of editor and how to maximise the effectiveness of editorial boards,

 2. identify strategies for improving the quality of content by attracting good articles,